digitalrebar/doc/deployment/install/linux.rst

 From ``digitalrebar/deploy`` directory

-NOTE: You must have key based _root_ SSH access to your target system.
-The install process logs into your system as root.
+NOTE: You must have key based SSH access to your target system.
+The install process logs into your system as root AND will fix that access if you have a non-root account (specify with ``--login-user``)

 1) Figure out your system IP address
 2) ``./run-in-system.sh --help`` to make sure we have all the pre-req's